hanif-mianjee/Vibecoding-Enhanced-Instructions/instructions.md

 - Separate logic into modules; reuse utilities

 # ✅ TDD Enforcement Rules
+- All tests must import and call the actual feature code from the source files (e.g., from `/src`).
+Do not simulate or mock the feature logic inside the test itself.
+- Write tests before implementing any feature code (test-first).
-- Write tests before code.
+- Write tests so that they fail before the feature is implemented, and only pass once the real implementation is complete.
-- Get test-plan.txt approved before implementation.
+- Get test-plan.md approved before implementation.
-- Tests must cover valid, invalid, and edge cases.
+- Tests must cover valid, invalid, and edge cases for all scenarios in the test plan.
-- Keep tests isolated and repeatable.
-- Ensure tests are writen with proper scenarios
+- Ensure tests are written with proper scenarios and assertions—do not create empty or placeholder tests.
+- Keep tests isolated, repeatable, and independent of each other.
+- Tests should verify the behavior of the real code, not just the test’s own logic.

+# 📝 Test Plan Review Process
+After generating `test-plan.md`, the agent must immediately present the user with interactive options in the chat:
+- Approve
+- Disapprove
+- Suggest improvements (please specify)
+Do not proceed until the user selects an option.
+Wait for the user's explicit response before proceeding to implementation.

 # 📘 Documentation & Logging Rules
 - Update `README.md` if setup or commands change.